stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 Issuing application is still enabled, and hasn't been deleted | no | yes Account is still in an Account Store for the issuing application | no | yes

 Why is this important?
-There are different goals for every application and the level of validation that your application needs may differ.
+There are different goals for every application and the level of validation that each application needs may differ.
 If you need to validate the state of the account / application or if you need to use  token revocation, then using Stormpath to validate the token is the obvious choice.
 This does require an request to the Stormpath REST API.
-If you only require that the token isn't expired, you can validate the token locally and minimize the network request to Stormpath.
+If you only require that the token has not expired and has not been tampered with, you can validate the token locally and minimize the network request to Stormpath.

 <a class="anchor" name="using-stormpath-to-validate-the-token"></a>
 #### Using Stormpath to Validate Tokens

 To see how to validate tokens with the Stormpath REST API, let's go back to the example where a user has already generated an access token.
-The user has attempted to access a secured resource by passing the access token in the `Bearer` header:
+The user then attempts to access a secured resource by passing the access token in the `Bearer` header:

     HTTP/1.1
     GET /secure-resource
     Host: https://yourapplication.com
     Authorization: Bearer 2YotnFZFEjr1zCsicMWpAA.adf4661fe6715ed477ZiTtPFMD0DyL6KhEg5RGg954193e68b63036.7ZiTtPFMD0DyL6KhEg5RGg

 The `Authorization` header specifies the `Bearer` token.
-This token can be used in a `HTTP GET` to your Stormpath `Application`'s `authTokens` endpoint:
+This token can be validated by a `HTTP GET` to your Stormpath `Application`'s `authTokens` endpoint:

     https://api.stormpath.com/v1/applications/$YOUR_APPLICATION_ID/authTokens/